 Telomere lengthening in humans has been an important research topic for a number of years, as it became clearer how exactly telomeres work and what they do within the body.
 Telomeres are short sections of DNA that are found at the end of chromosomes, and as we age they become even shorter.
 Eventually they become too short to be replicated, and the cell that each telomere is linked to will die.
-This is a natural part of aging, but research has shown that telomeres can be lengthened to aid longevity.
+This is a natural part of aging, but research has shown that telomere lengthening can aid longevity.

 Did you know?…